tanaypratap/mentorship-karona/README.md

 More at https://ankuranand.com

 ### Kanishk Agrawal
-UI Engineer at Flipkart.
+UI Engineer at Flipkart, graduated from IIIT-G in 2018.
 Works on JavaScript, React, Angular, CSS.
 Likes teaching, taught over 20K Students for IITJEE in past.
 Know more at [Linkedin](https://www.linkedin.com/in/agrawalkanishk3004/) [Twitter](https://twitter.com/KanishkAgrawal).

 ### Nirav Madariya